daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 But wait.
 We did not see anything MapReduce!!
 Exactly.
 What you saw is running everything on Linux with no use of Hadoop.

-To run MapReduce, I have to use 'hadoop-streaming.jar' in `yarn jar`.
-Again find the 'hadoop-streaming.jar' by `find / hadoop-streaming.jar`.
+To run MapReduce, use 'hadoop-streaming.jar' in `yarn jar`.
+Again, find first the 'hadoop-streaming.jar' by `find / hadoop-streaming.jar`.
 Then, the command is:

 ```command
 yarn jar <full path to>/hadoop-streaming.jar \